monk-afk/filterplus/lua_chat-filter/README.md

 ##
 This portable module provides a functional starting point for a chat/message filter.

 Messages are filtered using blacklist words by associating suffix->prefix->word.

-It removes extra whitespace, non-alphabet characters, duplicated letters, ~~and joins gapped words~~(nf) before the index search.
+The filter removes URLs within strings, extra spaces, and joins gapped words.

 Table structre:
 ```lua